LuiseFreese/PowerApps-ESPC23/README.md

 ## Coding exercises

-Throughout the workshop, we will be rebuilding the Twitter frontpage in Power App Canvas Apps as an example to illustrate the concepts we discuss.
+Throughout the workshop, we will be rebuilding the X frontpage in Power App Canvas Apps as an example to illustrate the concepts we discuss.

 Click on the chapters to jump to the respective exercises